 What are the benefits of Chalazion Surgery?

-Chalazion surgery is a minor surgical procedure to remove a chalazion, which is a lump that forms on the eyelid due to a blocked meibomian gland.
+Chalazion surgery is a minor procedure to remove a chalazion, a lump that forms on the eyelid due to a blocked meibomian gland.
 The process is usually performed outpatient using a local anesthetic and sedation.
 Because the surgery is generally very safe, it has a high success rate.
 Because the procedure is minimally invasive, there’s little scarring.